 Lesson 1- The cause of Good and Bad decisions.
-The decision making process. see page 5
+The decision making process.

-- Hand out Decision Making 101 basics.
-Read Simple Decision Making 101 out loud from page 1-2 - A. Read out loud the Decision Making 101 explanation from page 5. read page 5 - What are the causes of bad decisions? - What are the basics of good decision making? - What are the different motives/reasons for making a decision? - B. Read out loud the Decision Making process from page 6. read page 6 - What are the natural steps of the decision process that everyone does? - Printout and handout the Lesson 1 and 2 worksheets from pages 7-8. - Go through some scenarios with A.Situation.
-B.my Thought > C.my Feelings > D. Action. page 14 - Go through same scenarios with BB.good Thought > C+good Feeling > D+good Action. page 7 - What type of decisions are best suited for using the ABCD model?
+- Hand out Decision Making 101 basics (DM101 basics) from DecisionMaking101.com - Read Simple Decision Making 101 out loud from page 1-2 - A. Read out loud the Decision Making 101 explanation from page 5.
+(DM101 basics page 3) - What are the causes of bad decisions? - What are the basics of good decision making? - What are the different motives/reasons for making a decision? - B. Read out loud the Decision Making process from page 5.
+(DM101 basics page 3) - What are the natural steps of the decision process that everyone does? - Printout and handout the Lesson 1 and 2 worksheets from pages 7-8. - Go through some scenarios with A.Situation.
+B.my Thought > C.my Feelings > D. Action. page 7,14 - Go through same scenarios with BB.good Thought > C+good Feeling > D+good Action. - What type of decisions are best suited for using the ABCD model?

-Lesson 2- Define the problem, Test the statement. (page 6 of this lesson plan)
+Lesson 2- Define the problem, Test the statement. (page 6 of this lesson plan) (DM101 basics page 4)

 - How does one get to the root problem? - IF I C.Feel bad then there is a problem with A.my Situation or B.my Thinking or Ba.my Attitude.
-Maybe I need to change to BB.good Thinking or BBa.good Attitude or D+better Situation. - Identify the problem with C.my Feeling. ask why? because of A.my Situation and B.my Thinking (T/F). - Work through the C.A.B.D. method with many samples and scenarios. see page 14,8
+Maybe I need to change to BB.good Thinking or BBa.good Attitude or D+better Situation. - Identify the problem with C.my Feeling. ask why? because of A.my Situation and B.my Thinking (T/F). - Work through the C.A.B.D. method with many samples and scenarios. see page 8,14